How to Set Up the Perfect Darts Area at Home

 2. Get the Correct Dartboard and Accessories

-• Darts (steel-tip for traditional boards or soft-tip for electronic boards)
+• Darts (steel-tip for traditional bristle boards or soft-tip for electronic boards)

-• A scoreboard (chalkboard, whiteboard, or an electronic option)
+• A scoreboard (chalkboard, whiteboard, or electronic scorer)

 If you want to buy darts in New Zealand, check out the online darts store at dartsonline.co.nz.